 “When you have a life sentence, they don’t really look at your character … you didn’t get as many opportunities to go to school and learn something, you’re more subject to work.
 Everyone could get a GED, but if you wanted to further advance yourself, they looked at the amount of time you had to serve,” Malcolm said.

 “But you never know what will happen during a man’s stay there — whether he’s gonna stay there and die there or whether he’s gonna get out.
 So if a man wants to apply himself and to learn, then he should be afforded that opportunity,” he said.

 Malcolm made his own opportunities.
 He did everything in his power to avoid the violence and arbitrary punishment that are so common at Angola.
 He constantly worked to better himself while fighting to prove his innocence, he said.
 Though his life sentence kept him from being able to take most classes offered in the daytime, he took night classes — from risk management, which he later became an instructor for, to mechanics to cooking.
-When he wasn’t working or in a class, he was in the prison’s hobby shop, where he became a skilled woodworker and learned to make jewelry from another prisoner.
+When he wasn’t working or in a class, he was in the prison’s hobby shop, where he became a skilled woodworker and learned to make jewelry from a friend.

 There, he also met Henry James, another Innocence Project client who, like Malcolm, had been wrongly accused of raping a white woman and sentenced to life in prison without parole.
 The two shared a passion for woodworking and supported one another through their decades-long fight for freedom.

 “I wanted to stay on the positive side,” Malcolm said.
 “It would have been too easy to fall into the negative side with drugs and other things, but the road that they consider to be hard is the road that actually leads to freedom.”